Miliband says allegations over appointment of climate envoy are ‘baseless’

 “Rachel Kyte is an esteemed person, who is recognised for her leadership, and all they can do is fling around baseless allegations.”

-Mr Miliband’s register of interests states he received £99,000 from the Green Finance Institute to provide “policy support on the Labour Party’s national wealth fund”.
+Mr Miliband’s register of interests states he received services in kind valued at £99,000 from the Green Finance Institute (GFI) to provide “policy support on the Labour Party’s national wealth fund”.

+A spokesman for the GFI said: “The Green Finance Institute is an independent non-partisan organisation.
+It has not made any monetary donation to the Labour Party or to any political party.

+“It provided services in kind to the Labour Party (Rachel Reeves) by leading the Secretariat for and chairing the National Wealth Fund Taskforce.
+Under parliamentary rules, the time that we allocated to the Secretariat had to be reported as a donation, but this was a technical financial recognition of our staff costs throughout the duration of the project.
+It was not a monetary donation.”

 The climate envoy role was previously axed by Rishi Sunak’s government in 2023, after Nick Bridge stood down, leaving the UK as one of the only major economic powers at Cop28 in November without a specialist envoy.